StyraInc/regal/docs/rules/custom/prefer-value-in-head.md

       #
       # one of "error", "warning", "ignore"
       level: error
-      # whether to only suggest moving literal values to the head, and not
+      # whether to only suggest moving scalar values (strings, numbers, booleans, null)
-      # expressions or functions
+      # to the head, and not expressions or functions
-      only-literals: false
+      only-scalars: false
 ```

 ## Community